Easily Install and Setup PowerDNS on Ubuntu 20.04

 Create a PowerDNS database user and grant all privileges on the PowerDNS database.
 Replace the password accordingly.

-Reload the privileges tables and exit the database;
+Reload the privileges tables;

 Import PowerDNS Database Schema